yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal.md

 ###  Installation steps
 The portal installation process comprises two steps:
-1. **[Launch the portal application in the bootstrap mode.]({{< ref "/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/launching-portal/launching-portal.md" >}})** To launch the portal application in bootstrap mode, you need to configure your portal instance by specifying settings such as TLS, log level, and database connection.
+1. **Install the portal application.** To install the portal and launch it in the bootstrap mode, you need to configure your portal instance by specifying settings such as TLS, log level, and database connection.
-For further guidance on launching the portal, please refer to [the Launching section]({{< ref "/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/launching-portal/launching-portal.md" >}}).
+For further guidance on launching the portal, please refer to one of the installation options: [Docker container]({{< ref "product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-docker" >}}), [Docker Compose]({{< ref "product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-docker-compose" >}}), [Helm chart]({{< ref "product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-helm" >}}), or [RPM package]({{< ref "product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-rpm" >}}).
-2. **[Bootstrap the portal.]({{< ref "install-tyk-enterprise-portal/bootstrapping-portal.md" >}})** After you've launched the portal, it will wait for you to provide credentials for the super admin user before it starts accepting traffic.
+2. **[Bootstrap the portal]({{< ref "product-stack/tyk-enterprise-developer-portal/deploy/bootstrapping-portal" >}})** After you've launched the portal, it will wait for you to provide credentials for the super admin user before it starts accepting traffic.
-Once you've created the super admin user, the portal will complete its installation process by creating the necessary database structure and initializing the required assets for its operations.
-You can [bootstrap]({{< ref "install-tyk-enterprise-portal/bootstrapping-portal.md" >}}) the portal either through the UI or using the bootstrap API.
+Once you've created the super admin user, the portal will complete its installation process by creating the necessary database structure and initialising the required assets for its operations.
+You can [bootstrap]({{< ref "product-stack/tyk-enterprise-developer-portal/deploy/bootstrapping-portal" >}}) the portal either through the UI or using the bootstrap API.
-Please refer to [the Bootstrapping section]({{< ref "install-tyk-enterprise-portal/bootstrapping-portal.md" >}}) for implementing this step.
+Please refer to [the Bootstrapping section]({{< ref "/product-stack/tyk-enterprise-developer-portal/deploy/bootstrapping-portal" >}}) for implementing this step.

 ## Tyk Enterprise Developer Portal deployment diagram
 {{< img src="img/dashboard/portal-management/enterprise-portal/portal-deployment-diagram.png" width=800 alt="Portal deployment diagram" >}}